AlbertoV5/whoof-ui/README.md

 # @whoof/ui

-UI components and higher-order functions for Whoof application layouts.
-This package provides reusable components and layout patterns for building consistent Whoof applications with authentication, error handling, and role-based rendering.
+UI components and higher-order functions for Whop apps.
+This package provides reusable components and layout patterns for building consistent Whop applications with authentication, error handling, and role-based rendering.

 ## Features